Surviving The Holidays When You Are Grieving…And We Are ALL Grieving.

 Here are the things that *I* do at the holidays when I’m feeling sad about losing my mom:

 1. I listen to my mom’s favorite Christmas music.
-She loved classical and Celtic Christmas songs so those are my go-tos.
-And even though it makes me even MORE sad sometimes to listen, I lean into it.
+She loved classical and Celtic Christmas songs so those are my go-to's.
+And even though it makes me even sadder sometimes to listen, I lean into it.
 It is something ENDURING that can never be taken from me.

 3. I talk to my mom.
 It is usually in the early morning before anyone else gets up.
 I turn on the tree lights, make coffee, and bask in the glow of the crystal and silver ornaments I inherited.
 I tell her I miss her and wish she could be here to see my son open presents.
 I thank her for making the holidays a special time…so filled with memories that it can be painful…and yet I’m grateful.